Revolutionary Mexicanist Action: Rebellion plot (1938)

-Rodríguez Carrasco's Illness and death (1940)
+Rodríguez Carrasco's illness and death (1940)

 Following the thwarted rebellion, Rodríguez Carrasco lost a considerable amount of financial support as well as support from the Gold Shirts.
 He remained exiled in Texas while continuing to publish articles for The McAllen Monitor.

 By 1940, Rodríguez Carrasco developed a blood illness, most likely aplastic anemia.
 Following the quick deterioration of his health, Rodríguez Carrasco effectively stepped down as leader of the Gold Shirts.
 In August 1940, Rodríguez Carrasco requested a pardon from President Cárdenas to be allowed to return to Mexico stating he wished to pass in his mother's house citing his illness.
 The request was approved and he returned to Mexico on August 5.
 He died 6 days later on August 11 in his mother's house from his illness.

 Schism (1940s)

 The inauguration of Manuel Ávila Camacho seemingly ended the Revolutionary Mexicanist Action ban.
 Following the death of Nicolás Rodríguez Carrasco, two separate factions led by Aniceto López Salazar and Joaquín Rodríguez Carrasco (brother of Nicolás) emerged from the Gold Shirts.
 Both figures laid claim to be the true heirs of the organization.
 López Salazar and Joaquin's factions were based in Mexico City and Chihuahua respectively.
 Joaquín Rodríguez Carrasco's faction retained the organization's original objectives as the more radical and militant members comprised this group.
-López Salazar's faction was noted to have developed anti-fascist sentiments, less xenophobia and anti-Semitism, while remaining implacably opposed to communism and labor-strikes.
+López Salazar's faction was noted to have developed anti-fascist sentiments, less xenophobia and antisemitism, while remaining implacably opposed to communism and labor-strikes.
 This faction also was noted to have been much more amendable with the government with López Salazar consistently publicly disavowing the group's past violent actions.
 López Salazar and other members of his faction routinely met with government officials to discuss the paramilitary's role in "maintaining national interests".

 On International Workers' Day, 1952, the "Golden Shirts" attacked contingents of the Communist Party and the Peasant Workers Party in front of the Palace of Fine Arts in Alameda Central.
 In the confrontation Luis Morales Jiménez, a student of the IPN, and Lucio Arciniega, a shoemaker artisan, members of the Communist Youth, died.

 By the 1960s, membership reached 500,000 in Mexico and the United States.
-A significant amount of members belonged to the Mexican Army or law enforcement.
-The Mexican government routinely hired the paramilitary group to combat leftwing paramilitaries.
-However, the group had issues with funds and by the 1970s the Gold Shirts seemed to have dissolved with no notable activity from the Gold Shirts.
+A significant number of members belonged to the Mexican Army or law enforcement.
+The Mexican government routinely hired the paramilitary group to combat left-wing paramilitaries.
+However, the group faced persistent funding problems, and by the 1970s the Gold Shirts appeared to have dissolved, with no notable activity.
+Some former members later joined the neo-fascist Mexican Democratic Party.